-The Moodmetric ring detects the sympathetic nervous system activation.
-High activation means positive or negative stress, low activation means calmness/relaxation.
+The Moodmetric ring detects sympathetic nervous system activation.
+High activation means positive or negative stress, low activation calmness/relaxation.

 The sympathetic nervous system activation is understood by measuring electrodermal activity (EDA) – also known as galvanic skin response (GSR) or skin conductance response (SCR).

-The Moodmetric smart ring is designed to measure EDA very accurately.
-The Moodmetric algorithm interprets the raw data with an easy to understand index from 0 to 100.
+The Moodmetric smart ring is designed to measure EDA accurately.
+The Moodmetric algorithm interprets the raw data with an easy to understand index from 1 to 100.
 This index is robust to motional artefacts and is comparable among different wearers.

 What is electrodermal activity (EDA)?

-EDA means electrodermal activity.
-Measurement of EDA is widely adopted in psychological studies.
-The activation of the autonomous nervous system can be measured from the conductance of your skin.
+Measurement of electrodermal activity is widely adopted in psychological studies.
+The activation of autonomous nervous system can be measured from skin conductivity.

 What is the physiological mechanism behind EDA?

-The skin on the palmar side of the hand has a high density of sweat glands that react with any signal from the sympathetic autonomous nervous system.
+The skin on the palmar of a hand has a high density of sweat glands that react with any signal of the sympathetic autonomous nervous system.
 These reactions ultimately make the hands sweat, and the skin conductivity increases.
-This phenomen is the electrodermal activity and can be best measured with from palm or fingers.
+This phenomen is electrodermal activity and can be best measured from palm or fingers.

 Does the Moodmetric ring measure heart rate?